 - Peg Pérego® Primo Viaggio SIP 30/30, and Primo Viaggio 4-35TM

 - Safety 1st® onBoardTM 35, onBoardTM 35 AIR, and Comfy Carry Elite

 You can also purchase a bassinet accessory (sold separately), which clicks into the stroller (see picture below).
 The bassinet’s canopy can be removed for increased airflow, and it also includes a boot cover and a machine-washable mattress cover.

 Note, however, that the Options Elite doesn’t accept a traditional type of glider board for a third, older child to ride.
 Rather, you can purchase the Options Elite Sit & Boogie Jumpseat and Platform, which replaces the second seat, and allows an older toddler to either sit facing you, or stand on the ride-on board.
 The Sit & Boogie is suitable for kiddos from 2.5 years of age to 48 lbs, and works with the Options Elite or Options Tandem Stroller.

+As mentioned, a new feature on the V2 model is that the seats are quilted — what kiddo doesn’t want to ride on comfy, quilted seats?!
 The Options Elite stroller features 7 different stadium-style seating configurations (see above), offering the kind of versatility that we absolutely love (note that the City Select offers 16 stadium-style seating configurations, some of which include the use of the bassinet and/or car seats).